laice/goontube-genie/README.md

 The Clear button erases your entire list.

-The export button will allow you to save a .json file (just an array of youtube links atm) with your playlist, which can then be imported back to the extension at any time by copying and pasting the text from the json into the text field which appears after hitting the Import button, and submitting it.
+The export button will allow you to save a .json file (just an array of links as strings atm) with your playlist, which can then be imported back to the extension at any time by copying and pasting the text from the json into the text field which appears after hitting the Import button, and submitting it.
 (I can't directly read the file cause security, as far as I know).
+This is the ghetto way of saving until I can get playlists saved in sync'd storage.

 # future

 * Optional automatic playlist removal of played links
 * Permanently saved playlists in sync storage
 * Management of individual playlist entries
-* Gathering title data from youtube api so you dont have to remember vids by their shortcodes
+* Gathering title data from api's so you dont have to remember vids by their shortcodes
 * Automatic gathering relevant links from video sites, removing need for copy/paste
 * Other stuff I'm not remembering now